google/starlark-go/doc/spec.md

 x = "hello"
 ```

-and for nested loops in comprehensions.
+The same is also true for nested loops in comprehensions.
 In the (unnatural) examples below, the scope of the variables `x`, `y`,
 and `z` is the entire compehension block, except the operand of the first
 loop (`[]` or `[1]`), which is resolved in the enclosing environment.